Les Vampires: Legacy

-The film is said to have established the genre of crime thriller, creating cinematic thriller techniques used later by Alfred Hitchcock and Fritz Lang.
+Les Vampires is said to have established the genre of crime thriller, creating cinematic thriller techniques used later by Alfred Hitchcock and Fritz Lang.
 The use of gadgetry such as cannons and bombs was also adopted by Lang in films such as Dr. Mabuse the Gambler and The Spiders.
 It is also said to have inspired experimental filmmakers such as Luis Buñuel and French New Wave directors such as Alain Resnais and Georges Franju.
 Some have called it an early example of a gangster film.

+Les Vampires was adapted to Chinese cinema in the film Beautiful Skeleton, which also blends aspects of the wuxia genre.

 Olivier Assayas' 1996 movie Irma Vep, with a story line of a director's attempt to remake Les Vampires, is both an homage to the innovative nature of the original film and a critique of the then current state of French cinema.
 In 2022, this was remade as an American miniseries by Assayas himself.
-The play The Mystery of Irma Vep is also inspired by the film, as is the Brazilian adaptation Irma Vep – She's Back!
+The play The Mystery of Irma Vep is also inspired by the series, as is the Brazilian adaptation Irma Vep – She's Back!

 Les Vampires is referenced in the 1974 French film Celine and Julie Go Boating, where the title characters dress in costumes resembling Irma Vep's black bodysuit, and the 2009 war film Inglourious Basterds, where advertising posters can be seen in an office.
 The début self-titled album by American punk group Black Lips features an image of Irma Vep as the album cover.
 French electronic music duo Château Flight released a soundtrack to the film in 2006.

 In Kim Newman's Moriarty: The Hound of the D'Urbervilles story collection, Professor Moriarty is portrayed as dealing with Les Vampires several times.
 He provides them with a skull purported to be that of Napoleon Bonaparte, intended for use as a drinking vessel.